wasp-lang/wasp/web/docs/auth/overview.md

 \* We exclude the `password` field from this object to prevent it from being saved as plain-text in the database.
 The `password` field is handled by Wasp's auth backend.
 </small>

-First, we add the `auth.methods.{authMethod}.getUserFieldFn` field in our `main.wasp` file.
+First, we add the `auth.methods.{authMethod}.userSignupFields` field in our `main.wasp` file.
 The `{authMethod}` depends on the auth method you are using.

-For example, if you are using [Username & Password](./username-and-pass), you would add the `auth.methods.usernameAndPassword.getUserFieldFn` field:
+For example, if you are using [Username & Password](./username-and-pass), you would add the `auth.methods.usernameAndPassword.userSignupFields` field:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">